-- 0.0 2.199 Must successfully complete a transition English or transition math course prior to enrolling into gateway English or math coursework. - 2.2 2.799 May register for any gateway English or math course and be required to take the corresponding co- - 2.8 or higher May register for any gateway English or math course. - 2.
-Reinforced Instruction for Student Excellence (RISE) Placement
+- 0.0 2.199 Must successfully complete a transition English or developmental math course prior to enrolling into gateway English or math coursework. - 2.2 2.799 May register for any gateway English or math course and be required to take the corresponding corequisite course. - 2.8 or higher May register for any gateway English or math course.

+2. Gateway Course Placement

-If the above criteria has not been met, students may need to complete the College's placement test to determine if transition and/or co-requisite courses are required before enrollment into college- level math or English.
-Haywood Community College uses the Reinforced Instruction for Student Excellence (RISE) placement test to ensure academic readiness.
-The computerized placement test is administered by the College through the Student Services Department.
-Placement testing may be available to distance students through remote testing locations.
-Students should contact Student Services in a timely manner to schedule a placement test before registration can occur.
-If a student is placed into transitional English or math, these courses should be completed during the first two semesters of enrollment, if at all possible.
-If a student places below the "cut score" on a placement test - he/she must complete the transitional courses before registering for gateway English and math coursework.
-Please see the following RISE Placement Guide for further information.
+If the above criteria has not been met, students may need to complete the College's placement test to determine if developmental and/or co-requisite courses are required before enrollment into college- level math or English.
+Haywood Community College uses the Accuplacer Next Gen and local math placment test to ensure academic readiness.
+The computerized placement test is administered by the College through the Learning Support Center.
+Placement testing is/may be available to distance students through remote testing locations.
+Students should contact the Learning Support Center in a timely manner to schedule a placement test before registration can occur.
+If a student is placed into Developmental English or math, these courses should be completed during the first two semesters of enrollment, if at all possible.
+If a student places below the "cut score" on a placement test - he/she must complete the Developmental courses before registering for gateway English and math coursework.
+Please see the following Gateway Course Placement Guide for further information.